Meso-tartrate dehydrogenase

-Thus, the two substrates of this enzyme are meso-tartaric acid and NAD^{+}, whereas its 3 products are dihydroxyfumarate, NADH, and H^{+}.
+The two substrates of this enzyme are meso-tartaric acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are dihydroxyfumaric acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is meso-tartrate:NAD+ oxidoreductase.
 This enzyme participates in glyoxylic acid and dicarboxylic acid metabolism.